 Mammon, Angel of Greed

-As each petitioner enters the city he is given a coin, and the only way to progress through the city is to give seven coins to the Balors that guard the gateway at the cities heart.
-As such the entire plane is a trial to gather the seven coins needed to escape (little do they know that only worse lays beyond).
-Balors guard the city and maintain some illusion of order.
-This keeps wars from breaking out and makes for some safe areas where you can’t simply attack people to take their coins.
+As each petitioner enters the city he is given a coin, and the only way to progress through the city is to give seven coins to the Pit Fiends that guard the gateway at the city’s heart.
+As such the entire plane is a trial to gather the seven coins needed to escape (little do they know that only worse lies beyond).
+Devils guard the city and maintain order.
+This keeps wars from breaking out and creates safe areas where you can’t simply attack people to take their coins.

-Some few never leave this stage of hell and intentionally become permanent citizens of this city.
-They occasionally rise into powerful positions, slave traders, dream merchants, cult leaders, etc. Mammon may take those that seem stuck and wipe their memories, forcing them to restart their entry into the city, but sometimes he leaves them be.
-Mammon is quite proud of his city, and one of the few (along with Esus) who views it as something more than just a part of a great machine.
+Some never escape this stage of hell or intentionally become permanent citizens.
+They occasionally rise into powerful positions as slave traders, dream merchants, cult leaders, etc. Mammon may take those that seem stuck and wipe their memories, forcing them to restart their entry into the city, but usually he leaves them be.
+Mammon is quite proud of his city, and one of the few (along with Esus) who views it as something more than just part of a great infernal soul-processing machine.

-Oddly the city features a long street full of various temples.
+Oddly to some, the city features a long street lined with various temples.
 There are hundreds of gods represented, and temples are regularly switched from one religion to another.
-Most of the “religions” are unique to this city.
-Some worship various demons that may or may not be in the city, some worship petitioners pretending to be gods.
-All of the gods are represented except one, though most are blatant parodies.
+Many of the ‘religions’ are unique to this city.
+Some worship various arch-fiends or gods that may or may not be real, some worship other petitioners pretending to be gods.
+All of the gods are represented except one, though most are blatant parodies or twisted versions of reality.
 There is a temple to Lugus, for example, that claims Lugus is dead.
-Worshippers abase themselves before a hideously disfigured statues of their fallen god.
+Worshipers abase themselves before a hideously disfigured statue of the dead God of Light.

 The only god without a temple is Mammon.
 Mammon believes that the entire city is his temple.